raymondnagel/cubizer-project/README.md

 # cubizer-project
 A Java utility for creating 3D models out of cubes, and using them to create 2D sprite animations from different angles for games.

 This is a complete Java project which can be opened in the latest NetBeans IDE.
+It can also be run by executing 'Cubizer.jar' in the 'dist' directory.

 Controls:
 Use left/right arrow keys to move cube selector on the X axis; up/down arrow keys to move on the Y axis; +/- keys to move on the Z axis (requires NumPad).